 You’re busy spreading the Good News, not interpreting tax rules.
-Your mission is important.
-So important, it is easy to overlook regulations that require the filing of forms, such as Form 1099-MISC, with the IRS.
-Many church treasurers and administrators have never even heard of Form 1099-MISC, let alone if or when it may be required.
-In this article, I will draw upon information provided in our 1099-MISC Basics Course to explain what Form 1099-MISC is, why it is important, and under what circumstances churches need to file it.
+Your mission is critical.
+So important, it is easy to overlook regulations that require the filing of IRS forms, such as Form 1099-NEC or 1099-MISC.
+Many church treasurers and administrators have never even heard of these forms, let alone if or when it may be required.
+This article draws upon information provided in our Form 1099-NEC and 1099-MISC Training Course.
+It introduces the “new” Form 1099-NEC, explains what Forms 1099-NEC and Form 1099-MISC are, why they are essential, and why your church must file them.

-Churches Must File Form-1099-MISC: All businesses and organizations are required file 1099 Forms, including Form 1099-MISC, when they make certain payments to others.
+Churches Must File Form 1099-NEC & 1099-MISC: All businesses and organizations are required to file 1099 Forms when they make certain payments to others.
 Church officials are often surprised to learn that 1099 rules don’t just apply to businesses.
-The rules apply to nearly all organizations and associations, including churches.
-Additionally, it does not matter if your church is formally recognized as a nonprofit or remains unregistered with any tax authority.
-It must file Form 1099-MISC when required.
+They apply to nearly all organizations and associations, including churches.
+Additionally, it does not matter if your church is an approved 501C(3).
+It must still file 1099 forms when required.

-Church payments requiring Form 1099-MISC are common.
-So common that I often hear gasps when church officials learn how often it is necessary - gasps usually followed by an “Oh, no.” when they realize their church has never filed a single 1099-MISC.
+Church payments regularly require completion of Form 1099-NEC or 1099-MISC.
+I often hear gasps when church officials learn how often reporting is necessary - gasps usually followed by an “Oh, no, we have never filed them.”

-This provides me the opportunity to share some good news of my own – knowing what payments require Form 1099-MISC is the first step to avoiding IRS problems.
-Our passion for sharing this knowledge inspired the creation of Overnight Accountant’s course, Form 1099-MISC Basics.
-Churches must follow the same rules.
-In what remains of this article I will briefly discuss topics our course covers in detail - the most common payments businesses (and churches) make that require Form 1099-MISC; Rents and Nonemployee Compensation.
+Knowing what payments require Form 1099-NEC or 1099-MISC is the first step to avoiding IRS problems.
+Our passion for sharing this knowledge inspired the creation of Overnight Accountant’s course, Form 1099-NEC and 1099-MISC.
+Churches must follow the rules presented in this course.
+I will highlight the basics below.

 Rents: Rents are reported in Box 1 of Form 1099-MISC when your church pays rents of $600 or more during the calendar year.

-Rents can include amounts paid for office space or other space (including land) rented for church use.
-It can even include the rent of machinery or equipment rented for church use.
+Rents can include amounts paid for office space or other space (including land) rented for church use - even maintenance equipment or bouncy houses.

-1099-MISC Complexities and Backup Withholding: Form 1099-MISC reporting rules are full of complexities that make compliance difficult without proper training.
-Even worse, your church’s failure to obtain the taxpayer identification number (TIN) of those required to receive a Form 1099-MISC may force it to remit a portion of each payee’s payment to the IRS.
-This process is called backup-withholding, and the failure to collect and remit backup-withholding can result in a significant penalty, a penalty assessed on both the HOA and the individual making payment.
+Form 1099 Complexities and Backup Withholding: Form 1099-NEC and 1099-MISC reporting rules are full of complexities that make compliance difficult without proper training.
+Even worse, an organization’s failure to obtain the taxpayer identification number (TIN) of those required to receive a Form 1099-MISC may force it to remit a portion of each payee’s payment to the IRS.
+This remittance is called backup-withholding, and the failure to collect it can result in a significant penalty.
+This penalty can get assessed on both the church and the individual required to receive it.